-In our research on payment preferences we take a ‘big data’ approach to establish the top payment methods for online gamers on a country level.
-By analyzing hundreds of millions of transactions worldwide, we are able to identify the top methods of payment used by gamers in each 40 major markets.
+Understanding the options that consumers are comfortable with and prefer is vital for optimizing publishing efforts, especially in a digital economy where smaller, ongoing transactions are becoming the norm.
+In our research on payment preferences, we take a big data approach to establish the top payment methods for online gamers on a country level.
+By analyzing 330 million digital transactions worldwide, this new report identifies the top methods of payment used by gamers in each of the 40 major markets.
 Building on a dataset that goes back over a decade, we have unique insight into how online gamers like to pay.

 This report covers payment preferences of online gamers in the following 40 countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Czech Republic, Denmark, Finland, France, Germany, Greece, India, Indonesia, Israel, Italy, Japan, Mexico, Netherlands, Norway, Peru, Poland, Portugal, Romania, Russia, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine, United States, Venezuela, Vietnam